slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 Before we begin I want to make it clear that I was neither employed by any company nor paid by an individual to perform these tests.
 All of this was done on personal interest and curiosity just to confirm whether I could.

 ## Preparing the test environment
-Of course we would need to set up a test environment to run the scenario.
+Of course, we would need to set up a test environment to run the scenario.
 Here are the things you'd need:

-1. A latest version of Windows 10 build with all security hotfixes installed - This is going to be our target machine.
+1. The latest version of Windows 10 build with all security hotfixes installed - This is going to be our target machine.
 1. A Linux box loaded with Metasploit framework - The attacker machine.
 1. A copy of Cylance Smart AV with all features enabled - You may get a "trial" version for a month(5 USD).